Vanessa Hudgens Rocks Short Bob And Bangs, ‘Zanessa’ Fans Giddy At ‘HSM 4’

 Vanessa Hudgens is almost unrecognizable with her new hairdo, according to Teen Vogue magazine.

 The actress, who is known for changing her hairstyle as often as she changes her outfits, debuted her latest hairstyle in an Instagram post a few days ago.
-The photo, taken in front of a neon sign reading “psychic” was captioned simply “Curious & curiouser,” and showed the High School Musical actress rocking a curled-under bob complete with bangs.
+The photo, taken in front of a neon sign reading “psychic,” was captioned simply “Curious & curiouser,” and showed the High School Musical actress rocking a curled-under bob complete with bangs.

 A post shared by Vanessa Hudgens (@vanessahudgens) on